What is Osteosarcoma?

 Conventional Treatment of Bone Cancer in Dogs

-The conventional treatment of choice for bone cancer in dogs that occurs in the limbs is surgery (amputation of the affected limb).
+The conventional treatment of choice for canine bone cancer that occurs in the limbs is surgery (amputation of the affected limb).
 Surgery can not only remove the tumor (thus preventing it from spreading), but also lessen the pain caused by the tumor and the threat of bone fractures.

 Chemotherapy is most useful when combined with surgery.
 Common drugs for chemotherapy include cisplatin or carboplatin.